Binance Market Update (2022-10-31)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LAZIO, PORTO, and CHZ, up by 25%, 12%, and 11%, respectively.
+Market outperformers include ALCX, INJ, and GAS, up by 18%, 17%, and 16%, respectively.

 Top stories of the day: